ktdreyer/igw-ceph-ansible/README.md

 * definition of rbd images (including resize support)
 * iSCSI gateway creation (single tpg, single portal, initial lun maps)
 * Client assignment (registering clients to LIO, chap authentication, and associating the client to specific rbd images)
-* lun/gateway balancing (backlog item!)
+* balance alua active/standby state across gateway nodes (performed during addition of new rbd image to the configuration)

 In addition to building the required configuration, the project also provide a playbook for purging the gateway configuration including the removal of rbd's.

 ##Prerequisites
 * a working ceph cluster ( *rbd pool defined* )
-* nodes intended to be gateways should be at least ceph clients
+* nodes intended to be gateways should be at least ceph clients, with the ability to create and map rbd images
 * ansible installed on a *controller*, with passwordless ssh set up between the controller and the gateway nodes

 ##Quick Start